IABTechLab/uid2docs/docs/endpoints/post-token-generate.md

 `POST '{environment}/v2/token/generate'`

+For authentication details, see [Authentication and Authorization](../getting-started/gs-auth.md).

-Here's what you need to know about this endpoint requests:
+Here's what you need to know about sending requests to this endpoint:
 - To ensure that the <Link href="../ref-info/glossary-uid#gl-api-key">API key</Link> used to access the service remains secret, UID2 tokens must be generated only on the server side after authentication.
 - You must encrypt all requests using your secret.
 For details, and code examples in different programming languages, see [Encrypting Requests and Decrypting Responses](../getting-started/gs-encryption-decryption.md).